Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/09/wpf-bubbling-a-command-from-a-child-view.md

     - xaml
 ---

-If you are writing a <abbr title="Windows Presentation Foundation">WPF</abbr> application using re-usable views, you will at some point want to bubble an event or command up from the child view to its parent view.
+If you are writing a :abbr[WPF]{title="Windows Presentation Foundation"} application using re-usable views, you will at some point want to bubble an event or command up from the child view to its parent view.
 Luckily it is quite straight-forward to to with a RoutedEvent.

 In our example, we will have the following components: